ameer2468/invoiceproject/README.md

-This is a personal work in progress project, built with:
+This is a personal project that I worked on.
+Tech stack:

 - Typescript
 - NextJS